DigitalJLearning Presents: Judaic Studies Day of Learning

 New York, NY 10018

 Immerse yourself in Ji tap and Mercava, two digital learning platforms for Judaic Studies.
 Teachers of all grade levels and from day schools, congregational schools, and informal Jewish educational settings are encouraged to attend.
 If you’re joining us for both the Introduction to Ji Tap workshop in the morning and the Mercava workshop in the afternoon, contact DigitalJLearning@JewishEdProject.org for a 25% off discount code.
 Registration for both workshops includes lunch between sessions.
+All sessions will take place in the boardroom.

 Introduction to JiTap